 Short-term rental intermediary.
 A marketplace or network that facilitates the listing, marketing, or rental of a short-term rental on a site, also referred to as a platform.
-(Approved 9-0 10/06/22)

 Transient Guest.
-A person who occupies a room in a hotel, motel or tourist court as well as a bed and breakfast or short-term rental for no greater than a total of thirty (30) days: less than thirty-one (31) consecutive days.
-(Approved 9-0)
+A person who occupies a room in a hotel, motel or tourist court as well as a bed and breakfast or short-term rental for a period less than thirty-one (31) days.